Conjugacy theorems for loop reductive group schemes and Lie algebras: AD and MAD subalgebras

 Note that $\mathfrak{m}$ is not its own normalizer.
 Indeed $N_{\gg}(\mathfrak{m})= Z_{\gg}(\mathfrak{m})=\dh\otimes_k R$.
 Thus $\dh \otimes 1$ is not a Cartan subalgebra of $\gg$ in the usual sense.
-However, in infinite dimensional Lie theory--for example, in the case of Kac-Moody Lie algebras--these type of subalgebras do play the role that the split Cartan subalgebras play in the classical theory.
-This is our motivation for studying conjugacy questions related to MADs. \end{example}
+However, in infinite-dimensional Lie theory -- for example, in the case of Kac-Moody Lie algebras -- these types of subalgebras do play the role that the split Cartan subalgebras play in the classical theory.
+This is our motivation for studying conjugacy questions related to MAD subalgebras. \end{example}

-\begin{remark} Let $\ss$ be an abelian Lie subalgebra of $\gg.$ Let ${\mm}_1$ and ${\mm}_2$ be two subalgebras of $\ss$ which are AD subalgebras of $\gg.$ Because $\ss$ is abelian their sum ${\mm}_1+{\mm}_2$ is also an AD subalgebra of $\gg.$ By considering the sum of all such subalgebras we see that $\ss$ contains a {\it unique} maximal subalgebra $\mathfrak{m}(\ss)$ which is an AD subalgebra of $\gg.$ Of course this AD subalgebra need not be a MAD of $\gg$.
+\begin{remark} Let $\ss$ be an abelian Lie subalgebra of $\gg.$ Let ${\mm}_1$ and ${\mm}_2$ be two subalgebras of $\ss$ which are AD subalgebras of $\gg.$ Because $\ss$ is abelian their sum ${\mm}_1+{\mm}_2$ is also an AD subalgebra of $\gg.$ By considering the sum of all such subalgebras we see that $\ss$ contains a {\it unique} maximal subalgebra $\mathfrak{m}(\ss)$ which is an AD subalgebra of $\gg.$ Of course this AD subalgebra need not be a MAD subalgebra of $\gg$.

 We will encounter this situation when $\ss$ is the Lie algebra of a torus $\SS$ inside a reductive group scheme $\GG.$ In this case we denote $\mathfrak{m}(\ss)$ by $\mathfrak{m}(\SS).$ \end{remark}